isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Sept.rst

 Now for creating the cluster!
 This part is somewhat tricky, and at times seems to flop.
-If it doesn't work, then just try again.
+If the plan function doesn't work, then just try again, the docker pulls already done will not pull again.

 This is cool: I've created my own small docker image and pushed it to docker hub.
 When building the cluster, we are able to start up those docker images in each VM in the cluster.